DarkCaster/Perpetual/docs/op_doc.md

 - `-n`: Enable "No annotate" mode, which skips re-annotating changed files and uses current annotations if available.
 This can save time and API calls if you're confident your annotations are up-to-date.

+- `-u`: Do not exclude unit-test source files from processing.
+By default, unit-test sources are excluded.

+- `-x <file>`: Specify a path to a user-supplied regex filter file for filtering out certain files from processing.

 - `-h`: Display the help message, showing all available flags and their descriptions.

 - `-v`: Enable debug logging for more detailed output during the operation.